 Tired of being nickeled and dimed?
 One big difference you’ll find with Norwegian and Royal Caribbean is NCL’s “Free at Sea” offer.

-Put simply, Free at Sea is Norwegian’s regular sale where passengers get a number of perks to have for free on their trip.
-The options include everything from free drinks on the ship to free specialty dining to free wi-fi and even free airfare.
-To be sure there are some terms and conditions, but overall the sale can give you up to five or six different items for free.
+Put simply, Free at Sea is Norwegian’s regular sale where passengers get a number of perks to have included on their trip.
+The options include everything from a drink package on the ship to free specialty dining to free wi-fi and even free airfare.
+To be sure there are some terms and conditions, but overall the sale can give you up to five or six different items included with your cruise.

 One thing to know is that cabins with this perk are more expensive than booking without.
-Still, if you don’t like extra charges on the ship, then this offer could be for you.
+There are also gratuities required on items like the drink package, which means you will pay some money even though it’s “free.”
+Still, if you don’t like a ton of extra charges on the ship, then this offer could be for you.

 Bottom line: Don’t want to be nickeled and dimed?
 Norwegian’s Free at Sea offer can include a number of amenities with your cruise, but you will pay a higher price.